Glossary

 Interest Accrual

-Unpaid balances generate extra charges over time.
+The process by which unpaid balances generate additional interest charges over time.

-Example: $10,000 at 22% APR accrues about $183 in interest each month if you only make the minimum.
+Example: A $10,000 balance at 22% APR can accrue approximately $183 in interest each month if only the minimum payment is made.

 Synonyms: charge buildup, compounding.